Easy One Piece Crochet Cardigan (Free Pattern) – Amimono

 ⭐️ Stacked Double Crochet (Stacked Dc): (Do not ch 1 prior to making the first sc) Sc in first stitch, insert hook in between two legs of the base, yarn over and pull up a loop, yarn over and draw through 2 loops on hook.

-AMIMONO CROCHET KIMONO PATTERN STITCHES
+AMIMONO CROCHET CARDIGAN PATTERN STITCHES

 Asymmetrical Stitch Pattern: (multiple of 4+1) [also, see chart to the right]